Student Accommodation Guide: Answering Your FAQs

 There are two types of boiler controls: timers and temperatures.
 If your boiler has a thermostat control for the radiators and hot water, you can use these to help your boiler operate as efficiently as possible.
 We advise setting your boiler temperature to 82 degrees Celsius in winter (between medium and high) and around 65 degrees Celsius in the warmer months.
 You can always adjust as necessary if it’s too hot or not warm enough.

-📺 “Do I need to get a TV licence?”
+Do I need to get a TV Licence?

 Unfortunately, yes.
-If you plan to watch any TV programmes live on any online TV service like Amazon Prime, ITV Hub, BBC iPlayer or All 4, you’ll need to be covered by a TV licence.
+If you plan to watch any TV programmes live on any online TV service like Amazon Prime, ITV Hub, BBC iPlayer or All 4, you’ll need to be covered by a TV Licence.

 While some student lettings companies will include your costs for the licence as part of your rent (like UniHomes!), that isn’t the case across the board.
 Ask your landlord or lettings agent when you move in and they’ll let you know either way.
-If you need to apply for a license, you can do so here.
+If you need to apply for a licence, you can do so here.

-💰 “Are my bills included in the rent?”
+Are my bills included in the rent?

 At UniHomes, all properties are advertised with bills included.
-That means your gas, electricity, water, internet and TV licence are allowed covered in your cost, alongside your rent.
+That means your gas, electricity, water, internet and TV licence are covered in your cost, alongside your rent.